 As this What to Expect article explains, half of breastfeeding moms were not giving their babies vitamin D drops.
 A recent study asked breastfeeding moms about vitamin D supplementation, and over 85% reported that they would prefer to take a supplement themselves.

 During breastfeeding, your requirement for choline is 550 mg daily.
 Choline supports your baby’s healthy brain development.
 Health experts recommend 100-300 mg in your lactation supplement because hardly anyone gets enough of this crucial nutrient through diet alone.
 While you’re nursing, it’s wise to eat choline-rich foods in addition to your supplement.
 Eggs are a terrific source of choline.
 One large egg supplies 147 mg choline.
 Choline is also in chicken, cod, wheat germ, and kidney beans.

 Consider taking a supplement to supply you and your baby with these nutrients for good health.

-This is a busy time … but it is so enjoyable too!
-There will be days when the baby is fussy and you can’t squeeze in time to exercise, and there will be days too when you want to sleep when the baby is sleeping.
+This is a busy time, but it is so enjoyable too!
+There will be days when the baby is fussy, and you can’t squeeze in time to exercise, and there will also be days when you want to sleep when the baby is sleeping.
 Remember to be kind to yourself.
 Be sure to give yourself time to adjust and time to enjoy this new lifestyle.